Jared Payne: Representative rugby

 Payne played for the New Zealand Under-21s and Schools sevens teams.

 Payne played his first test for Ireland against South Africa on 8 November 2014.

 British & Irish Lions

 Payne was selected as part of the 2017 British & Irish Lions squad to take part in their tour of New Zealand.
 He started in three of the matches on tour, including fixtures against his former teams the Blues and Chiefs.
 Payne scored a try in the second half against the Chiefs but was subbed off with a concussion in the 76th minute.
-Payne withdrew from the squad due to injury and has not played any rugby since the Lions tour.
+Payne withdrew from the squad in the following days and this proved to be his last game of rugby, as he retired following this serious head injury.